react-bootstrap-table/react-bootstrap-table2/docs/column-props.md

 ## column.text (**required**) - [String]
 `text` will be the column text in header column by default, if your header is not only text or you want to customize the header column, please check [`column.headerFormatter`](#columnheaderformatter-function)

+## column.isDummyField - [Bool]
+Sometime, you just want to have a column which is not perform any data but just some action components.
+In this situation, we suggest you to use `isDummyField`.
+If column is dummy, the [`column.dataField`](#dataField) can be any string value, cause of it's meaningless.
+However, please keep `dataField` as unique as possible.

+There's only one different for dummy column than normal column, which is dummy column will compare the whole row value instead of cell value when call `shouldComponentUpdate`.

 ## column.hidden - [Bool]
 `hidden` allow you to hide column when `true` given.